puppetlabs/puppetlabs-node_encrypt/README.md

 Having access to the code doesn't mean having access to the secrets in that code.

 But the secrets are still exposed in the catalog and in reports.
-This means you should be protecting them instead. `node_encrypt` addresses that problem.
+This means you should be protecting them as well. `node_encrypt` addresses that problem.
 The two projects happily coexist.
 You can (and should) use `eyaml` to store your secrets on disk, while you use `node_encrypt` to protect the rest of the pipeline.